viktorv9/wapp-workshop/README.md

 4. Scaffold dbcontext (& models) with `dotnet ef dbcontext scaffold "Server=localhost,1434;Database=AIRBNB2022;User Id=sa;password=DjhKBwdzVftaZufgdKkpof;Trusted_Connection=False" Microsoft.EntityFrameworkCore.SqlServer -o Models` * change password if it differs from the out-of-the-box one.
 5. Uncomment the code in `IListingService.cs`, `ListingService.cs` and `Program.cs`
 6. By default, `dbcontext scaffold` puts the database credentials inside `AIRBNB2022Context.cs`.
 For obvious reasons this is not desired.
 A cleaner way (using connection strings) has been provided inside `Program.cs`.
 7. `dbcontext scaffold` generates `entity.HasNoKey()` by default.
 We cannot scaffold a controller without a key.
-Find the `entity.HasNoKey()` for the `Listing` entity inside `AIRBNB2022Context.cs` and remove it.
+Find the `entity.HasNoKey()` for the `Listing` entity inside `models/AIRBNB2022Context.cs` and remove it.
 8. Scaffold a basic controller with `dotnet-aspnet-codegenerator controller -name ListingsController -async -api -m Listing -dc AIRBNB2022Context -outDir Controllers`
 9. This controller now contains a `dbcontext<AIRBNB2022Context>`, and should function normally.
 10. In order to implement a repository pattern, a relevant service (`ListingService.cs`) and interface is provided.
 Refactor the `ListingsController` to use this service instead of the dbcontext directly, using DI to pass in the `IListingService`.
-Do not forget to register the service (and interface)
+Do not forget to register the service (and interface) in `Program.cs`.
+11. Instead of injecting the dbcontext, use the `IListingService`.
-11. Implement the missing methods in `ListingService`.
+12. Implement the missing methods in `ListingService`.
 (Hint: take a look at `ListingsController.cs`)
-12. (bonus) The `ListingService` now uses the `Listing` model throughout.
+13. (bonus) The `ListingService` now uses the `Listing` model throughout.
 In the last workshop we learned this isn't a great idea (remember?).
 Hint: `ListingsController.cs`.
 Create and use DTOs to mitigate this problem.

 ## Workshop part 2